iulianraduat/find-unused-exports/README.md

 - findUnusedExports.logInFile

-  - Save the log in a file (.vscode/find-unused-exports.log)
+  - Save the log in a file (.vscode/find-unused-exports.log located in the first folder defined for a workspace)

 - findUnusedExports.logOnlyLastRun